Kong/kong/README.md

 - **SSL**: Setup a Specific SSL Certificate for an underlying service or API.
 - **Monitoring**: Live monitoring provides key load and performance server metrics.
-- **Forward Proxy**: Allows Kong to connect to intermadiary transparent HTTP proxies.
+- **Forward Proxy**: Allows Kong to connect to intermediary transparent HTTP proxies.
 - **Authentications**: HMAC, JWT, Basic, and more.
 - **Rate-limiting**: Block and throttle requests based on many variables.
 - **Transformations**: Add, remove, or manipulate HTTP requests and responses.